kellan/laughingmeme/_posts/asides/2004-12-23-on-the-graduate-record-examinations-not-so-subtle-crypto-facist-biases.md

 ---
 id: 2728
-title: 'On the Graduate Record Examination&#8217;s not so subtle crypto-facist biases'
+title: 'On the Graduate Record Examinations not so subtle crypto-facist biases'
 date: '2004-12-23T18:49:40+00:00'
 author: Kellan
 layout: post